latte-central/latte-tutorial/src/latte_tutorial/ch01_front_matter.clj.md

 ## Intended audience

-You might be interested in LaTTe because as a Clojure developer you are curious about type theory, the lambda-calculus with dependent types, the Curry-Howard correspondance, or simply formal logic and mathematics.
+You might be interested in LaTTe because as a Clojure developer you are curious about the lambda-calculus, dependent types, the Curry-Howard correspondance, or simply formal logic and mathematics.

 You might also be interested in LaTTe to develop some formal mathematical contents, based on an approach that is not exactly like other proof assistants.
 I very much welcome mathematical contributions to the project!

-Finally, you might be intersted in how one may embed a *domain-specific language*, the Lisp way in Clojure (thus with an extra-layer of data-orientation).
-Clojure the language is still there when using Clojure, but you're doing not only programming but also mathematics and reasoning...
+Finally, you might be interested in how one may embed a *domain-specific language*, the Lisp way, in Clojure (thus with an extra-layer of data-orientation).
+Clojure the language is still there when using LaTTe, but you're doing not only programming but also mathematics and reasoning...
 The *same* difference, the Lisp way...

 Or maybe you're here and that's it!